Who Was Queen Elizabeth I?

 Elizabeth I’s Golden Speech

 While the end of her reign had been difficult, Elizabeth has largely been remembered as being a queen who supported her people.
-Her lengthy time on the throne provided her subjects with stability and consistency, and her sharp wits and clever mind helped navigate the nation through religious and political challenges.
+Her lengthy time on the throne provided her subjects with stability and consistency, and her political acumen, sharp wit and clever mind helped navigate the nation through many religious, social and governmental challenges.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!